ozyurtf/gpu-programming/README.md

 <img width="683" alt="image" src="https://github.com/user-attachments/assets/b5226712-6dc6-411a-859d-4b9d1c92fff2">

 As we can see from above, the CPU has 4 large complex cores.
 These cores are designed for general purpose computing.
 Each of these cores has its own control unit.
 These control units are responsible from instruction decoding and execution management.
-They are crucial for managing the flow of instructions in sequential code We also see different levels of caches (L1, L2, and L3) that are used for quick data access.
+They are crucial for managing the flow of instructions in sequential code.
+In other words, traditional multicore CPU is designed for sequential instruction.
+We also see different levels of caches (L1, L2, and L3) that are used for quick data access.
 Lastly, there is a DRAM (Dynamic Random Access Memory) that serves as the main memory of the system.
 It stores the data/instructions that are actively used by the CPU.
 CPU is optimized for sequential code performance.

 In the GPU, however, we see smaller and higher number of cores (these are represented as green).
 These are used for parallel processing.
 Similarly, we see smaller and higher number of L1 caches and control units.
 Having a smaller L1 caches and control units minimizes the overhead for individual core control and maximizes space for processing units.
 Aside from that, we see a single and larger L2 cache that is shared by all cores and DRAM that stores data/instructions that are actively used by the GPU.

+When you design DRAM, you can optimize it either for speed latency or you optimize for bandwidth (getting a large amount of data at once).
+GPU is optimized for bandwidth.
+It is a little bit slower than CPU but once the process is done, you can get a huge amount of data at once.
+The memory for multicore CPU is optimized for latency.

 GPU can transfer data to/from its memory about 10 times faster than a typical multicore CPU thanks to: